ScheerleJo/ThumbGen/README.md

 ## ToDo

 - [ ] Look for possibility to fetch calendar data from the website directly instead of having to download the calendar
-- [x] Create Logic for Title and Video-Description.
-- [ ] fix sync Bug with Dropdown-Menu

 ## Developer